First-Order Query Evaluation with Cardinality Conditions: Neighbourhood covers and local evaluation

 \subsection{Rank-preserving locality}

-The main result of this subsection, Theorem~\ref{thm:locality2}, allows us to reduce the ``global'' evaluation of a first-order formula in a structure $\cA$ to the ``local'' evaluation of formulas in the clusters of a neighbourhood cover of $\cA$.
+The main result of this subsection, Corollary~\ref{cor:locality2}, allows us to reduce the ``global'' evaluation of a first-order formula in a structure $\cA$ to the ``local'' evaluation of formulas in the clusters of a neighbourhood cover of $\cA$.
+To formulate Corollary~\ref{cor:locality2}, we need to introduce the sets $\FOplus[\myp,q]$ of \cite{GS2026} and state a result of \cite{GS2026}, namely, \cite[Theorem~7.1]{GS2026}.
+For this, we need some more notation.